Build System

 printf "const x = 2 + 2; x;" | ./build/GocciaBundler --output=out.gbc

-# Multiple positional files
+# Multiple positional input files

 ./build/GocciaBundler a.js b.js c.js